-ODBC Application Security
+Desktop ODBC and Java Application Security

-ODBC applications use dynamic SQL.
+Workstation ODBC and Java applications use dynamic SQL.
 This may create security concerns in some installations.
 DB2 for OS/390 introduces a new bind option DYNAMICRULES(BIND) that allows execution of dynamic SQL under the authorization of either the owner or the binder.
+Refer to the Command Reference to see how DYNAMICRULES can be specified through DB2 Connect.

-DB2 Universal Database Version 5.0 provides a new CLI/ODBC configuration parameter CURRENTPACKAGESET in the DB2CLI.INI configuration file.
+DB2 Universal Database and DB2 Connect Version 5 provide a new CLI/ODBC configuration parameter CURRENTPACKAGESET in the DB2CLI.INI configuration file.
 This should be set to a schema name that has the appropriate privileges.
 An SQL SET CURRENT PACKAGESET schema statement will automatically be issued after every connect for the application.